 Now Euthydemus took some time

-This conversation went on for a long time and the summary was each answer was leading to another question causing the person to think more about it and devise another solution
+This conversation went on for a long time and the summary was each answer led to another question causing the person to think more about it and devise another solution.

 Conclusion